zyzzyplyx/mixed-reality/mixed-reality-docs/ensure-optimal-user-experience.md

 ### Why does frame rate matter?

-Applications that do not meet the target value for their device endpoint will suffer the following symptoms.
-The severity of the problems below are correlated as worse with lower frame rate values and less impactful (WC) with higher frame rate values.
+Applications that do not meet the target value for their device endpoint will suffer from the following:

-#### Device Pose Tracking
-Your application will receive less accurate positioning and orientation for where the user is located and looking in their environment.
-<span style="color:red">Finish section</span>

-#### Hologram Stability
+1) Inaccurate head tracking
+2) Unstable and incorrectly drawn holograms
+3) Potential user motion sickness

 For holograms to appear stable in the world, each image presented to the user must have the holograms drawn in the correct spot.
 Rendering an image for your application takes time.
 With a target frame rate of 60 FPS, this equates to about 16 milliseconds.
 At 30FPS, this delay doubles to ~33 ms and effectively the same image is shown twice to the user, compared to rendering at 60 FPS.
 This longer delay can result in uneven motion and double images of holograms which will manifest to the user as judder.

 Further, a user’s head is constantly moving and rotating over time, even if every so slightly.
 The user's head position will be different before and after rendering a frame.
 The Windows Mixed Reality platform will make predictions of where the user's view will be at the end of the frame.
-Additionally, the platform will perform Late-Stage Reprojection (LSR) <span style="color:red">(Hyperlink needed)</span> which adjusts the rendered image to account for the discrepancy between the predicted head position and the actual head position.
+Additionally, the platform will perform Late-Stage Reprojection (LSR) which adjusts the rendered image to account for the discrepancy between the predicted head position and the actual head position.

-The error for predicting final head position will be greater for longer rendering times.
-The image adjustment process of LSR also works best for small discrepancies in point of view.
-The reprojection will be less effective for lower framerates.
+However, the error for predicting final head position will be greater for longer rendering times.
 Lower framerate applications thus will have less effective positioning and stability of holograms being rendered to the user, resulting in a negative user experience.

-#### Motion sickness

-Unstable holograms and inaccurate position tracking will give misleading rendered results to the user relative to their actual movements.
-This can induce motion sickness.

-<span style="color:red">Finish section</span>

 ### Measure your frame rate
 It is vital that developers and creators keep track of their framerate throughout the entire development process.
 Thus, we recommend adding a visual counter to your application during environment set-up.